pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ````

 The decorator can be applied to operations or model properties.
-It specifies that the operation or model property will handle the listed errors,preventing them from being propagated to the client.
+It specifies that the operation or model property will handle the listed errors, preventing them from being propagated to the client.

 The `errors` parameter is a list of models that represent the errors that will be handled by the operation or model property.
 Each model must be decorated with the [`@error` decorator][error-decorator].